1 9 6 4 (UK)

 The programme – with interspersed still photography set to music, voiceover monologues and pseudo-cinematic capers – was heralded as a revolution in television drama.

-The six-part Saturday night BBC series was the work of Z Cars writers Troy Kennedy Martin and John McGrath.
+The six-part Saturday night BBC1 series was the work of Z Cars writers Troy Kennedy Martin and John McGrath.

 Survival | Money | Marriage | Power | Life, or a Girl Called Fred | Relationships